JoGall/jogall.github.io/_posts/2018-01-07-bye-bye-phil.md

 ---
 layout: post
-title: Bye Bye Phil
+title: Life after Coutinho
-subtitle: Life after Coutinho
+subtitle: The importance of finding an immediate replacement to steady the ship
 author: "Joe Gallagher"
 date: "2018-06-07"
 tags: [football, soccer]